moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting, you can control whether the course completion progress is visible inside the course overview block or not.

+#### Tab "Category index / Site home"

+##### Course cards

+###### Enable course cards

+If this setting is enabled, the courses / course lists on the category index pages and on site home will be presented as course cards (similar to the course cards on the 'My courses' page).
+You can configure the look of the course cards with multiple dependent settings.

 #### Tab "Blocks"

 ##### Timeline block